Quantum Techniques for Stochastic Mechanics: Quantum mechanics vs stochastic mechanics

 \subsection{States}

 We'll start with a set $X$ whose points are {\bf states} that a system can be in.
-Last time we assumed $X$ was a finite set, but this section is so mathematical we might as well let our hair down and assume it's a \href{http://en.wikipedia.org/wiki/Measure\_\%28mathematics\%29}{measure space}.
+So far, we assumed $X$ was a finite set, but this section is so mathematical we might as well assume it's a \href{http://en.wikipedia.org/wiki/Measure\_\%28mathematics\%29}{measure space}.
 A measure space lets you do integrals, but a finite set is a special case, and then these integrals are just sums.
-So, we'll write things like
+So, we'll write things like and mean the integral of the function $f$ over the measure space $X$, but if $X$ is a finite set this just means